The Snow Maiden: Act 3

 The people amuse themselves with song and dance.
 The Tsar invites Lel to choose a maiden.
 Despite Snow Maiden's pleas, he kisses Kupava and goes off with her.
 Snow Maiden, left alone and disconsolate, wonders why Lel has rejected her.
 Suddenly Mizgir appears and tries once more to win her love.
-Frightened by his words, she runs off; but the Wood-Sprite tricks Mizgir to follow an apparition of Snow Maiden instead.
+Frightened by his words, she runs off; the Wood-Sprite tricks Mizgir to follow an apparition of Snow Maiden instead.
 Lel and Kupava enter, declaring their mutual love.
 Snow Maiden finds them and, seeing their happiness, at last truly wishes to have the capacity to love.